CLGames/Chatbot/README.md

 # The Dataset

-The key part of this program is the dataset which is a text file containing many conversation pairs.
+The backbone of this program is the dataset which is a text file containing many conversation pairs.
 Each pair contains a message and a response to that message.
 The dataset is a collection of data that I have collected online from various sources which includes public chat logs and movie dialogue.

 These pairs are stored in the text file in the format: